analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 	<p class="caption">Besides native FE lenses, E-mount cameras are compatible with a wide array of DSLR lenses via the use of adapters, but those are outside the scope of this guide.</p>
 </figure>

 Finally, the guide is structured in several categories, arranged by focal length and/or primary application.
-It’s worth pointing out that the guide considers zoom lenses as their own separate category, so unless specifically noted, all other categories in the guide refer to prime lenses only.
-The same thing applies to manual-focus lenses.

-Once again, the guide includes the following categories (click/tap on each link to go to the corresponding section):

-* <a href="#ultra-wide-angle-primes">Ultra-wide angle primes</a>
-* <a href="#wide-angle-primes">Wide angle primes</a>
-* <a href="#standard-primes">Standard primes</a>
-* <a href="#portrait-primes">Portrait primes</a>
-* <a href="#macro-lenses">Macro lenses</a>
-* <a href="#zoom-lenses">Zoom lenses</a>
-* <a href="#manual-focus-lenses">Manual focus lenses</a>
-* <a href="#video-lenses">Lenses designed for video</a>

 These categories were created based on the current available lens lineup for the system.
 In the future, additional categories such as fisheye lenses and super telephoto lenses may be added, as lenses meeting the corresponding criteria are released.
 Given the youth of the FE system as a whole and the pace at which new lenses are being announced, the addition of at least some of these categories in the near future appears very likely.

 Now, without further ado, let’s take a look at the best Full Frame lenses for the E-mount system.

-<p class="card-separator">♤</p>
+<p class="card-separator">♡</p>

 <h2 id="ultra-wide-angle-primes">Ultra-wide angle primes</h2>